 The Company has exposure to market, credit and liquidity risk.
-The Company's primary risk management objective is to protect the Company's consolidated statement of financial position, comprehensive income (loss) and cash flow in support of sustainable growth and earnings.
+The Company's primary risk management objective is to protect the Company's interim statement of financial position, income and comprehensive income and cash flow in support of sustainable growth and earnings.
 The Company's financial risk management activities are governed by financial policies that cover risk identification, tolerance, measurement, authorization levels, and reporting.

-1 For the purposes of allocating net income (loss) and total comprehensive income (loss) to non-controlling interest, the average share of non-controlling interest for the year ended December 31, 2015 was used.
+&lt;sup>1 For the purposes of allocating net income and total comprehensive income to non-controlling interest, the average share of non-controlling interest for the year ended December 31, 2015 was used.